MMControl: Unified Multi-Modal Control for Joint Audio-Video Generation: Experiments

-\textbf{Decoupled Control Study.} To rigorously verify the flexibility of our independent control mechanism, we conduct a qualitative study by systematically varying the modality-specific scaling factors $\gamma_v$ and $\gamma_a$ during inference.
-As illustrated in \cref{fig:scaling_study}, when both $\gamma_v=0$ and $\gamma_a=0$, the model generates a generic character and default voice guided exclusively by the textual prompt, reflecting the raw generative prior.
-By setting $\gamma_v=1$, \method successfully anchors the character's visual identity to the reference image while the acoustic timbre remains unconditioned.
+\textbf{Decoupled Control Study.} To assess independent control, we qualitatively vary the modality-specific scaling factors $\gamma_v$ and $\gamma_a$ during inference.
+In \cref{fig:scaling_study}, when $\gamma_v=0$ and $\gamma_a=0$, the model generates a generic character and default voice guided exclusively by the textual prompt, reflecting the raw generative prior.
+With $\gamma_v=1$, \method anchors the character's visual identity to the reference image while the acoustic timbre remains unconditioned.
 Conversely, with $\gamma_a=1$ and $\gamma_v=0$, the model preserves the reference voice timbre but synthesizes a novel visual persona.
-Notably, the full configuration ($\gamma_v=1, \gamma_a=1$) achieves precise synchronization of both identity and timbre.
-This decoupled control capability empowers users to flexibly navigate the trade-off between reference fidelity and generative creativity across distinct modalities.
+The full configuration ($\gamma_v=1, \gamma_a=1$) achieves precise synchronization of both identity and timbre.
+This decoupled control capability lets users flexibly navigate the trade-off between reference fidelity and generative creativity across distinct modalities.